Staying motivated is an essential part of keeping your swimming fun and to continue making progress.

-I’ve talked several times to on and off swimmers and boredom in the pool is one of the common reasons cited for losing interest in swimming.
+I’ve talked to on and off swimmers and boredom in the pool is one of the common explanations given for losing interest in swimming.
 However, it doesn’t have to be this way.

 Strategies to Keep your Swimming Fun

 When you start a swim session, do some balance drills first.
 Balance drills allow you to reconnect with the water, especially after a long working day.
 A few lengths of balance drills will make you feel focused, relaxed and supported by the water.

 Start swimming slowly.
 Swimming slowly lets you get in tune with how it feels to move your limbs in the water.
 Give your joints and muscles the time to warm up, to stretch and to move better and better in the water.